Arnaldo Cézar Coelho

 Arnaldo David Cézar Coelho (born 15 January 1943) is a former football referee.
 He was the first Brazilian, indeed the first non-European, to take charge of the FIFA World Cup final when he officiated in the 1982 final between Italy and West Germany.

+Career

 Coelho's career began as a beach soccer referee; he became professional in 1965 (at one time, famously, telling reporters that he was the highest paid match official in the world) and was appointed to the international list in 1968.
-He was selected for both the 1978 and 1982 FIFA World Cups.
-In total, he officiated in seven matches during the World Cup finals, three as a referee (the mentioned final from 1982 included).
+He was selected for both the 1978 and 1982 FIFA World Cups, in Argentina and Spain respectively.
+In total, he officiated in seven matches during the World Cup finals, three as a referee (including the aforementioned final from the 1982 edition of the tournament, in which Italy defeated West Germany 3–1 at the Santiago Bernabéu Stadium in Madrid).

+After retirement

 After the end of his refereeing career, he became a football TV commentator for Rede Globo until 2018.

+Legacy

-In 2009, The Times listed him in seventh place in its list of "top ten football referees".
+In 2009, The Times listed Coelho in seventh place in its list of "top ten football referees".

+Personal life

 Coelho's brother is Ronaldo Cezar Coelho, a representative and founder of the Social Democratic Party in Brazil (PSDB); his mother is from a Moroccan Jewish family.